Research

 Prof. Vadim Backman, Department of Biomedical Engineering, Northwestern University

-Prof. Evan Scott, Department of Biomedical Engineering, Northwestern University
+Prof. Mazhar Adli, Department of Obstetrics and Gynecology, Northwestern University

 Visible-light optical coherence tomography